-We now give the main properties our framework guarantees.
-We ensure that two basic features of CO_2 hold in our multiparty adaptation: the state of a session always allows to establish who is responsible for making the system progress (Theorem 5.1) and honest participants can always exculpate themselves (Theorem 5.3).
-We then formalize a link between the honesty of participants, and two key properties borrowed from the session types literature: Theorem 5.4 introduces session fidelity in CO_2 ; and Theorem 5.5 introduces a notion of progress in CO_2 , based on the progress of the contractual agreement (and hence, on the progress of the underlying choreography).
+We now give the main properties of our framework.
+We ensure that two basic features of CO_2 hold in our multiparty adaptation: the state of a session always allows to establish who is responsible for making the system progress (Th.
+5.1) and honest participants can always exculpate themselves (Th.
+5.3).
+We then formalise a link between the honesty of participants, and two key properties borrowed from the session types setting: Th.
+5.4 introduces session fidelity in CO_2 ; and Th.
+5.5 introduces a notion of progress in CO_2 , based on the progress of the contractual agreement (and its choreography).

-Theorem 5.1 (Unambiguous culpability) Given a CO_2 system S, if S contains a session s[T] such that $T \not\equiv \mathbf{0}$, then there exists at least one culpable participant.
+Theorem 5.1 (Unambiguous culpability) Given a CO_2 system S, if S contains a session S[T] such that $T \not\equiv \mathbf{0}$, then there exists at least one culpable participant.

 Theorem 5.1 says that in an active session, there is always at least one participant A[P] who leads the next interaction.
-Thus, if a corresponding $do_R^s e$ prefix is not in P, S may get stuck, and A is culpable.
+Thus, if a corresponding do_R^s prefix is not in P, S may get stuck, and A is culpable.